 RBCIS Bank has adopted the Financial Collateral Comprehensive Approach to take advantage of any sort of collateralization.
 Collateral is eligible only if it meets the CRR conditions.
-RBCIS Bank considers the following 4 mitigation techniques: Financial collateralized transactions, on-balance sheet netting, guarantees and OTC netting.
+RBCIS Bank considers the following four credit risk mitigation techniques: Financial collateralized transactions, on-balance sheet netting, guarantees and OTC netting.